-The successful implementation of the many new accountability provisions will require a sustained commitment by the three governments to fulfill their new roles and responsibility.
+The successful implementation of the many new accountability provisions will require a sustained commitment by the three governments to fulfill their new roles and responsibilities.
 Appropriate resources from the United States, the FSM, and the RMI represent one form of this commitment.
 While the amended Compacts do not address staffing issues, officials from Interior's Office of Insular Affairs have informed us that their office intends to post six staff in a new Honolulu office.
-According to an Interior official, these staff will consist of a health grant specialist, an education grant specialist, an accountant, an economist, an auditor, and an office assistant.
-Interior can also contract with the Army Corps of Engineers for engineering assistance when necessary.
-Honolulu-based staff may spend about half of their time in the FSM and the RMI.
 Further, an Interior official noted that his office has brought one new staff on board in Washington, D.C., and intends to post one person to work in the RMI (one staff is already resident in the FSM).
 We have not conducted an assessment of Interior's staffing plan and rationale and cannot comment on the adequacy of the plan or whether it represents sufficient resources in the right location.